-Forspoken hands-on preview: The PS5's next big exclusive?
+Forspoken review: More bark than bite

 This is a fun way to motivate exploration and has nice tangible benefits, so works excellently.

 As you move into combat with enemies, things are a bit of a mixed bag.
-Using Frey's brown earth magic we had access to projectiles that fired more quickly or slowly depending on if we wanted to charge them up, and this made Forspoken almost a highly-mobile third-person shooter.
+Using Frey's magic you'll get access to projectiles that fire more quickly or slowly depending on if you prefer to charge them up, which almost makes Forspoken almost a highly-mobile third-person shooter.

-It didn't excel at this, though, with weird imprecise aiming and spongy movement, and while other magic trees might solve this issue, the early powers are still a little lacklustre.
+It doesn't excel at this, though, with imprecise aiming and spongy movement, and while each magic tree does give you different options (from up-close melee swipes to healing siphons), the combat system still ends up feeling a little lacklustre.

-The game also threw huge numbers of enemies wielding shields at us past a certain point, something that just wasn't very fun to fight against - we found one spell that worked well to counter them and basically just mainlined it for two hours.
+The game also throws huge numbers of enemies wielding shields at you at various junctures, something that just wasn't very fun to fight against.

-The core of Forspoken's combat system could have some great stuff to offer up, but at the moment it feels a little unpolished, although only having one part of its skill tree to explore was an obvious exculpatory factor.

-One chapter we played also opened with an extended sequence in the last human city in Athia, and the side quests it offered up were frankly boring - something we quickly escaped to get back into the open world for more fun goings-on.
+The whole system led us to just concentrate on a few spells we found satisfying and effective, rather than actually encouraging us to experiment a bunch, which is a shame.

+The core of Forspoken's combat system feels a little unpolished, but there are also stretches where you're just walking around neutral areas talking and helping people out - these bits drag in a major way.

 A visual feast?

-Forspoken will launch as a PS5 exclusive, so you'd hope that it can take its place on the forefront of the cutting edge graphically.
+Forspoken has launched as a PS5 exclusive, so you'd hope that it can take its place at the forefront of the cutting-edge graphically.

-From what we played, it certainly has potential - loading times were infrequent and really brief, and the world itself is sprawling and looks great.
+In a few areas, this comes true, with loading times that are infrequent and really brief, and a world itself that sprawls and offers large areas to explore.

 That said, it's also a little bit empty - while there are enemies and small bases to clear, detail is lacking as you move overground.
 Terrain and geometry are complex and impressive, to be clear, but it doesn't feel hugely authored for the most part.

-We saw a forested area, a large arid desert pocked with greenery, and finally a deep-red volcanic landscape, although each was marked by otherworldly rock formations tearing them apart.
+While different areas do feel fairly distinct thanks to almost colour-coded differences, there's rarely anything to really take your breath away.

-The variety is ok between zones, but each was very samey while you were in it - this is a hard issue to convey, but it makes us worried about whether Forspoken will have enough invention to keep these areas interesting.
+The variety is ok between zones, but each is very samey while you're in it - this is a hard issue to convey, but it sums up the fact that Forspoken doesn't really have the required invention to keep these areas interesting.

-What we can say is unequivocally great is the explosion of effects that accompanies most battles, with particles flying everywhere - we can only assume more powers will mean even more chaos on this front, and it all looks excellent.
+What we can say is unequivocally great is the explosion of effects that accompanies most battles, with particles flying everywhere - with later powers only adding more showers of sparks, flames and razzle-dazzle.

-Still, Forspoken overall has a bit of a generic look and feel to it, and only a full play-through will confirm whether this is something it'll overcome in its full course.
+Still, Forspoken overall has a bit of a generic look and feel to it, and lighting limitations mean it just doesn't stand out enough.

-We also were able to change the game from a 30FPS quality mode into a 60FPS performance option - while we can't comment on resolution targets, this extra smoothness felt essential given the speed of Forspoken's combat, and made a big difference to how it felt to play.
+Changing the game from a 30FPS quality mode into a 60FPS performance option is a must in our opinion, since this extra smoothness feels essential given the speed of Forspoken's combat, and makes a big difference to how it feels to play.

-Forspoken feels like an interesting blend of gameplay elements from Square Enix projects past and present, but we're not certain it all comes together.
-With more magic to use in the final game, though, variety could be the solution.